goadesign/goa.design/content/learn/getting-started.md

 ## Summary and Next Steps

-As you can Goa accelerates service development by making it possible to write the single source of truth from which server and client code as well as documentation is automatically generated.
+As you can see Goa accelerates service development by making it possible to write the single source of truth from which server and client code as well as documentation is automatically generated.
 The ability to focus on API design enables a robust and scalable development process where teams can review and